Skip to main content

 Why teams choose Connic

-Flat plans and published overage rates mean finance signs off once.
-Pure usage-based pricing is flexible, but awkward to approve.
+Flat plans plus published per-minute and per-run overage.
+Procurement signs off once.
+Pure usage-based pricing is flexible — and harder to forecast.

 Connectors You'd Otherwise Build

-Kafka, SQS, Stripe, Email, Postgres, Telegram, Webhooks, Cron — first-party in Connic.
-With Agentuity every integration is your code.
+Kafka, SQS, Stripe, email, Postgres, Telegram, webhooks, cron — first-party in Connic.
+With Agentuity, every integration is code you write and maintain.

 Declarative Agent Config